technojam/Remote-Mentorship-Program/README.md

 ## Step 1

-* Start by getting your basics clear about github by completing  [this](https://lab.github.com/githubtraining/introduction-to-github) course on github learning lab.
+* Start by getting your basics clear about github by completing  [this](https://lab.github.com/githubtraining/introduction-to-github) course on github learning lab.<br/>

 ![Image](Assets/intro-to-github.jpg)